Robust Hypothesis Testing via Lq-Likelihood: INTRODUCTION

 The measurement error problem has been one of the most practical problems in Statistics.
-Suppose we have some measurements $X=(X_1, X_2, ... , X_n)$ generated by a scientific experiment. $X$ follows a distribution $f_\theta$ with an interpretable parameter $\theta$, our parameter of interest.
-However, we do not observe $X$, rather, we observe $X^*=(X_1^*, X_2^*, ... , X_n^*)$, where most of the $X_i^*=X_i$, but there are a few outliers due to human errors or instrument malfunction.
+Suppose we have some measurements $X=(X_1, X_2, ... , X_n)$ generated by a scientific experiment. $X$ follows a distribution $f(x;\theta)$ with an interpretable parameter $\theta$, our parameter of interest.
+However, we do not observe $X$, instead, we observe $X^*=(X_1^*, X_2^*, ... , X_n^*)$, where most of the $X_i^*=X_i$, but there are a few outliers due to human error, instrument malfunction, or the complexity of the underlying process.
 In other words, $X^*$ is $X$ contaminated with gross errors.
-Under such circumstances, using data $X^*$, we still have $\theta$ as the target parameter for our hypothesis testing or estimation (\cite{Bickel2007}).
-To overcome this problem, we introduce the L$q$LR.
+Under such circumstances, using data $X^*$, we still have $\theta$ as the target parameter for our hypothesis testing or estimation \citep{Bickel2007}.
+To overcome this problem, we introduce the LqRT.

-Robust statistics has been well studied for the past 50 years.
-It addresses the problem of model assumption violation and proposes remedies for this issue.
-A robust statistical procedure performs nearly optimally when model assumptions are valid and still maintains good performance when the assumptions are violated.
-A robust procedure should be able to produce a valid conclusion regardless of a few bad or contaminated data points.
-However, within the subject of robust statistics, there is relatively less research on testing than there is on estimation (\cite{Huber2009}; \cite{Hampel1986}).
-This is partially because the setting for hypothesis testing is more complex than estimation.

-In order to robustify the statistical hypothesis testing procedure, many researchers have proposed methods with desirable properties. \cite{Huber1965} suggested a censored likelihood ratio as $T({\bf x})=\prod_{i=1}^{n}\max(c',\min(c'',p_1(x_i)/p_0(x_i)))$.
-The tuning parameters $c'$ and $c''$ are brought into the equation to address the effect of outliers whose likelihood is exceedingly small and causes the ratio $p_1(x_i)/p_0(x_i)$ to approach zero or infinity.
-However, hard \mbox{thresholding} using $c'$ and $c''$ not only causes problems for maximization or minimization, it also induces sensitivity to the thresholds.
-On the other hand, the L$q$LR can be considered as a smooth version of the Huberized likelihood ratio test.
-Meanwhile, \cite{Rousseeuw1984} proposed a ``least median of square'' approach and corresponding testing procedures. \cite{Heritier1994} proposed a general class of tests for the bounded influence function. \cite{Markatou1998} proposed a weighted likelihood and \cite{Agostinelli2001} further proposed a test based on the weighted likelihood.
-As for the breakdown point, \cite{He1990} and \cite{He1991} have studied and extended the concept breakdown point for robustness evaluation.
+For a robust hypothesis testing procedure, researchers proposed various methods with desirable properties. \citet{Huber1965} suggested a censored likelihood ratio test (HLRT) as $T({\bf x})=\prod_{i=1}^{n}\max(c',\min(c'',p_1(x_i)/p_0(x_i)))$.
+The tuning parameters $c'$ and $c''$ address the effect of outliers whose likelihood is exceedingly small and causes the ratio $p_1(x_i)/p_0(x_i)$ to approach zero or infinity.
+However, hard thresholding using $c'$ and $c''$ causes maximization and minimization problems, and also induces sensitivity to the thresholds.
+Accordingly, we seek to develop a smooth version of the HLRT.
+Furthermore, \citet{Rousseeuw1984} proposed a ``least median of squares'' approach and corresponding testing procedures. \citet{Heritier1994} proposed three classes of robust tests for general parametric models, namely Wald-type, score-type, and likelihood-ratio-type tests, which are the natural counterpart of M-estimators.
+We will see in Section \ref{sec:LqRatioTest} that the LqRT is a member of the last class.